opentdf/backend/containers/entitlement-pdp/README.md

 ```

 ### Where Rego policy bundles are stored
 This service expects a valid [OPA config file](https://www.openpolicyagent.org/docs/latest/configuration/) to exist at the path pointed to by `OPA_CONFIG_PATH`.
-That config file will "tell" the OPA runtime embedded within this servicce where to load the policy bundle from.
+That config file will "tell" the OPA runtime embedded within this servce where to load the policy bundle from.

 The standard OPA approach is to store policy bundles remotely, e.g. in an OCI artifact registry (preferred), or e.g. S3, and regularly check the remote policy store for updated policy bundles.

 Typically, a valid OPA config file will be mounted into this container at runtime.
 See the OPA config reference for the available options in the config file.

 It is also possible to drop a policy `.tar.gz` bundle at a specific location in the local filesystem, and tell OPA via config
 to use that locally cached policy bundle.

 This requires disabling automatic policy bundle updates/fetches and is not suitable for normal deployments, but is handy for e.g. airgapped deployments.
 An example of an OPA config that supports this can be found in [offline-config-example](offline-config-example)

 ## REST API endpoints